IBM/mi-prometheus/docs/source/mip_primer/4_workers_explained.rst

 They also verify if the definitions of the model’s predictions match the definitions of the Problem targets and are compatible with the used loss function.

-Iterations over the batches of samples:
+Iterations over the batches of samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: ../img/episode_sequence_diagram.png